KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Information: There are updates for 2 dependencie(s):
    - @eslint/js  ^8.57.1  →  ^9.13.0
    - glob        ^10.4.5  →  ^11.0.0

+2. ESLint issues:
+   - MMM-MeteoFrance.js: Line 45, Column 25: 'args' is defined but never used. (rule: no-unused-vars)
+   - MMM-MeteoFrance.js: Line 97, Column 39: 'payload' is defined but never used. (rule: no-unused-vars)
+   - installer/minify.js: Line 47, Column 7: 'error' is assigned a value but never used. (rule: no-unused-vars)
+   - installer/minify.js: Line 64, Column 14: 'e' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 13, Column 15: 'args' is defined but never used. (rule: no-unused-vars)

 ### [MMM-MHZ19 by awitwicki](https://github.com/awitwicki/MMM-MHZ19)